harsh2k1/Project-Credit-Card-Default-Prediction/README.md

 ## Dataset Source<br>
 1. Credit card Default dataset -This dataset contains information on default payments, demographic factors, credit limit, history of payments, and bill statements of credit card clients in Taiwan from April 2005 to September 2005. <br>
-2. European client's credit dataset - it contains around 300,000 records of European clients from September 2013.
+2. European client's credit default dataset - it contains around 300,000 records of European clients from September 2013.
 The attributes are PCA reduced.
 Original dataset can be found <a href = "https://www.kaggle.com/mlg-ulb/creditcardfraud">here</a>
+3. South German Client's credit default dataset - it contains 1000 records of South German clients from 1973 to 1975.
+Original dataset can be found <a href ="https://archive.ics.uci.edu/ml/datasets/South+German+Credit+%28UPDATE%29">here</a>

 ## Project Overview<br>
-The analysis consists of 3 Jupyter notebooks.
+The analysis consists of 4 Jupyter notebooks.
-1. Exploratory Data Analysis.
+1. Exploratory Data Analysis of Taiwan dataset.
 The detailed notebook of EDA for Taiwan credit default dataset can be found <a href="https://github.com/harsh2k1/Project-Credit-Card-Default-Prediction/blob/main/credit_card_default_analysis_part1_EDA.ipynb">here</a>.
-2. Machine Learning Modeling.
+2. Machine Learning Modeling of Taiwan dataset.
 The detailed notebook of modeling for Taiwan credit default dataset can be found <a href="https://github.com/harsh2k1/Project-Credit-Card-Default-Prediction/blob/main/credit_card_default_part2_modeling.ipynb">here</a>.
-3. Machine Learnings Modelling.
-The detailed notebook of modelling for European credit default dataset an be found <a href = "https://github.com/harsh2k1/Project-Credit-Card-Default-Prediction/blob/main/EuropeanCreditDefault.ipynb">here</a>
+3. Machine Learnings Modelling of European (Belgium) dataset.
+The detailed notebook of modelling for European credit default dataset can be found <a href = "https://github.com/harsh2k1/Project-Credit-Card-Default-Prediction/blob/main/EuropeanCreditDefault.ipynb">here</a>
+4. Machine Learning Modelling of South German dataset.
+The detailed notebook of modelling for South German dataset can be found <a href = "https://github.com/harsh2k1/Project-Credit-Card-Default-Prediction/blob/main/SouthGermanDefault.ipynb">here</a>

 Machine Learning Models Used:
 1. Logistic Regression